FrontendMasters/front-end-handbook-2017/tools/ui.md

 ***

-**NOTES/ADVICE**
+###### ADVICE:

 [^1]: If you need a basic set of UI Widgets/Components start with [Semantic UI](http://semantic-ui.com/).
 If you are building something that needs a grid, spreadsheet, or pivot grid you'll have to look at [Kendo UI](http://www.telerik.com/kendo-ui) or [Webix](http://webix.com/).
+Also, keep in mind that most of these solutions still require jQuery.

-[^2]: If I was going to build a React app and needed a toolkit of widgets/components off the shelf I'd combine [Semantic-UI-React](http://react.semantic-ui.com/introduction) and [Ant Design](https://ant.design/)
+[^2]: If I was going to build a React app and needed a toolkit of widgets/components off the shelf I'd with [Semantic-UI-React](http://react.semantic-ui.com/introduction) and/or [Ant Design](https://ant.design/), or I would accept that fact the some of the components I want to take off the shelf and use have a hard dependency on jQuery.